How do I wash my cloth diapers?

 How do I strip my cloth diapers?

+Stripping your cloth diapers is important when detergent build up starts to reduce the absorbency of your diapers.
 There are a few methods that can be used, and we always recommend starting with the least severe.

 - First Try: Run several hot washes without any detergent

 - Then Try: Use a couple drops of Dawn blue dish soap to hand wash your diapers in your bathtub (instead of your regular detergent) and run extra rinses to get rid of any suds